SoftUni-Internal/interactive-content/EN/04-Object-Composition/02-Destructuring.md

 When destructuring nested arrays is important to know the position of what you are looking for.

-Also you need to provide a reference variable or comma placeholder for each element up and until the one you are looking for.
+Also, you need to provide a reference variable or comma placeholder for each element up and until the one you are looking for.

-In this example the new variables `name` and `positions` correspond to the data of the `departments` object at index 0.
+In this example, the new variables `name` and `positions` correspond to the data of the `departments` object at index 0.

 Use square brackets when destructuring arrays.